Frequently Asked Questions

 Beginning in Fall 2020, MA121 will carry the following hub units: Quantitative Reasoning II, Social Inquiry II, and Critical Thinking.
 MA123 carries Quantitative Reasoning II only.

-FY101 is a one-credit first year experience course that serves as a semester-long introduction to BU and college life.
+FY101 is an optional one-credit first year experience course that serves as a semester-long introduction to BU and college life.
 Each section is taught in combination by a BU staff member and a student peer mentor.
 Look for one of the Questrom-specific sections: CAS FY101 sections Q1, Q2, Q3, or Q4

 What is a PDP and can I take it?